John-R-Wallace-NOAA/JRWToolBox/README.md

 Any csv file, script, or R fucntion, including those in this toolbox can be individually downloaded using the function gitAFile() found in this toolbox.
 (Which could intially be copied from the 'R' directory here and pasted into R.)

-For example to download only the popular function match.f() use:
+For example to download just the popular function match.f() use:

     gitAFile('https://raw.githubusercontent.com/John-R-Wallace/R-ToolBox/master/R/match.f.R')